Linux passwd Command: Syntax, Options, Examples

 To change the maximum number of days between password changes, use the --maxdays or -x option with the number of days as an integer:

-The status of that user shows that maximum number of days for the password validity has changed.
+That user's status shows the maximum number of days for the password validity has changed.

 Change the Expired Password

-Once a password expires, a prompt appears during next login to change the password.
+Once a password expires, a prompt appears during the next login to change the password.
 Enter the old password and then a new one twice for confirmation.
-In this example, the expiry was root enforced:

 Display the Warning for Expiring Password

-The warning period message displays for expiring passwords.
+The warning message appears when a password is nearing its expiration.
 Use the option --warndays or -w to set how many days before the expiry the warning appears:

 Lock the Password